All Things Considered | Free Guide

 A note before you start

-Whether you're building a brand for the first time or investing again, this guide is here to help you set your standards before you spend a dollar.
+Whether you're building a brand for the first time or doing it again, this guide is here to help you set your standards before you spend a dollar.

-I built it after seeing too many founders delay branding because they weren't sure where to start, or invest too quickly and end up with an identity that never really moved the business forward.
-Not because the design was bad, but because nobody had helped them understand what they should have been investing in to begin with.
+I created it after seeing too many founders either put branding off because they didn't know where to start, or jump in too quickly and end up with an identity that never really moved the business forward.

-Branding can feel overwhelming, and the investment can be difficult to justify when you're not entirely sure what you're paying for.
-This guide gives you the thinking to invest with more confidence and get far more value from whatever comes next.
+Branding can feel overwhelming, and it's hard to justify the cost when you're not entirely sure what you're paying for.
+This guide gives you the thinking to make better decisions, spend with confidence, and get far more value from whatever comes next.

 Jacinta Rassan Founder, All Things Considered